-- Click HERE to register online.
+Click to register for the program

-- Click HERE to find a local state office counselor to help you on your new career.
+Click above to find a state counselor

 Troops to Teachers does not train or certify teachers, but rather helps you to find and enter the programs that do.
 Then, if you are eligible, Troops to Teachers provides financial assistance in the form of stipends or bonuses.
 Becoming a teacher with the assistance of TTT needs to be viewed as three distinct processes occurring at the same time.
 Some individuals begin teaching before becoming fully certified.